PBproblemsolving/rcPVPT_reddit_client_with_python_vim_praw_tmux/readme.md

 2. fill in 'credentials.py' or and before get them at old.reddit.com/prefs/apps
 4. $ sh .redditmux.sh
 5. ????
-7. command with reader.<cmd>, reload "output" file with ":e", or pass a stdout, write content in "input.md"
+7. command with reader.<cmd>, reload "output" file with ":e", or write to a stdout, write content in "input.md"
 6. ENJOY

 One can cast it with Fire // now, on default commented out